GoTolstoy/tolstoy-toly-kb/topics/publishing-videos/by-layout/troubleshooting-tapcart-dynamic-pdp-carousel-setup.md

 To troubleshoot your Tapcart, follow this list:

-- Is Tolstoy activated on the Shopify theme?
+- Check if your Tolstoy is activated on the Shopify theme.
-- Is the Tapcart project live?
-(Published = green button)
+- Check if your Tapcart project is live.
-- Is the APP KEY copied to the code?
+- Check if the APP KEY is properly copied to the code.
-- Is the app in the latest version?
+- Check if your app is in the latest version.